manetu/policyengine/docs/docs/concepts/roles.md

 ### 1. Follow Least Privilege

-Assign the minimum roles necessary for each principal to perform their function:
+Assign the minimum roles necessary for each principal to perform their function.
+Start with restrictive roles and expand based on observed needs using [AccessRecords](/concepts/audit):

 ```yaml
 # Good: Specific role for specific function